 - The frame: Make sure it’s a durable metal and big or small enough to suit you.

 - Wheels: Not too much to know, just make sure they don’t seem like pieces of junk and that you get bigger wheels if you’re a bigger person.
+You don’t want to learn how to change a bike tire on your tricycle.
+Trust us.

 - Shocks: If you expect to ride over rough or uneven terrain, you’ll want to make sure you’ve got shocks to smooth out the ride.